-As summer quickly approaches, many northern cities are experiencing the after-effects of the harsh winter season.
-The winter brought record lows and snowfall, but the warmer summer weather is proving to be less welcome than expected because of snow melt runoff and pipe bursts.
-Some parts of the world experience these issues annually, and have dubbed this time of year “water main break season.”
-In Prince Albert, Saskatchewan, one such water main break has been flooding the streets for over a month.
+As the summer season approaches, many cities in northern regions are grappling with the aftermath of a particularly harsh winter.
+The frigid winter brought record lows and significant snowfall, and now the warmer weather is bringing its own set of problems, including snow melt runoff and pipe bursts.
+This period, often referred to as "water main break season," is a recurring challenge in many parts of the world.
+In Prince Albert, Saskatchewan, a persistent water main break has been inundating the streets for over a month.

-Freeze/thaw cycles are common culprits of water main breaks.
-As warmer weather thaws the frozen ground, differential settlement causes the soil beneath the pipes to shift.
-A combination of extreme weather and very old pipes (almost a century old, in some cases) is being blamed for the majority of water main breaks this time of year.
-So far, 19 water mains have broken in Prince Albert this season, and several more are expected over the next few weeks.
-City officials say that they are working on a plan to address the water main breaks, adding that “the extreme cold last winter has put tremendous pressure on the underground infrastructure system.”
+Freeze/thaw cycles are a common cause of water main breaks.
+As the warmer weather melts the frozen ground, differential settlement occurs, leading to shifts in the soil beneath the pipes.
+The majority of water main breaks this time of year are attributed to a combination of extreme weather conditions and aging pipes, some of which are nearly a century old.
+In Prince Albert alone, there have been 19 water main breaks this season, and several more are expected in the coming weeks.
+City officials are actively developing a plan to address these water main breaks, acknowledging that "the extreme cold last winter has placed significant stress on the underground infrastructure system."

-Corrosion of pre-stressed concrete cylinder pipe (PCCP) costs the United States water and waste water systems more than $50 billion a year, according to a 2002 study.
-In North America alone, there are 850 water main breaks every day, creating an annual repair cost of more than $3 billion.
-Leaking pipes have been calculated to lose about 2.5 trillion gallons of drinking water every year, which accounts for about 17% of all water pumped in the US, and 90% of this loss has been credited to corrosion-related issues of outdated pipes.
-In fact, according to a 2012 study performed by Utah State University, 43% of water mains in America are between 20 and 50 years old, and 22% are more than 50 years old.
+Corrosion of pre-stressed concrete cylinder pipes (PCCP) costs the United States water and wastewater systems more than $50 billion annually, as revealed in a 2002 study.
+North America contends with 850 water main breaks daily, resulting in an annual repair expense exceeding $3 billion.
+Leaking pipes are responsible for the loss of approximately 2.5 trillion gallons of drinking water each year, equating to around 17% of all water pumped in the US.
+Remarkably, 90% of this loss can be attributed to corrosion-related issues linked to aging pipes.
+In a 2012 study conducted by Utah State University, it was found that 43% of water mains in America are between 20 and 50 years old, while 22% have surpassed the 50-year mark.